Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Mitigating the curse of memory

-\paragraph{Input normalization.} A simple way to enforce $\E[h_t^2]$ to stay constant is to introduce a scaling factor $\gamma(\lambda)$, applied to the inputs a neuron receives, that satisfies $\gamma(\lambda)^2 \E[h_t^2] = \Theta(1)$.
-Given that the backward propagation of output errors to inputs is dual to the forward pass, the role of $\gamma$ has in the backward pass will be similar.
+\paragraph{Input normalization.} A simple way to enforce $\E[h_t^2]$ to stay constant is to introduce a scaling factor $\gamma(\lambda)$ applied to the inputs a neuron receives, that satisfies $\gamma(\lambda)^2 \E[h_t^2] = \Theta(1)$.
+Given that the backward propagation of output errors to inputs is dual to the forward pass, the role of $\gamma$ in the backward pass will be similar.
 The value $\gamma$ needs to take therefore both depends on the input distribution to normalize the forward pass, as well as on the output error distribution to normalize the backward pass.
 Perfect normalization is likely unrealistic, but some normalization can help, as shown in Figure~\ref{fig:effect_param}.A.

 \paragraph{Eigenvalue reparametrization.} We are now left with keeping the gradient of the loss with respect to $\lambda$ under control.
-Input normalization partly reduces the memory-induced exploding effect, but not entirely as the variance of $\sder{h_t}{\lambda}$ is much larger than the one of $h_t$ (c.f.
-Fig.\ref{fig:figure1}.A).
+Input normalization partly reduces the memory-induced exploding effect, but not entirely as the variance of $\sder{h_t}{\lambda}$ is much larger than the one of $h_t$ (cf. Fig.\ref{fig:figure1}.A).
 Reparametrization can close that gap.
 Indeed, if $\lambda$ is parametrized by $\omega$, we have that $\sder{h_t}{\omega} = \sder{h_t}{\lambda} \sder{\lambda}{\omega}$.
-Choosing a parameterization that is more and more granular as $\lambda$ goes to 1 thus helps in keeping $\sder{h_t}{\omega}$ constant.
+Choosing a parameterization that is more and more granular as $\lambda$ goes to 1 thus helps in keeping the magnitude of $\sder{h_t}{\omega}$ constant.
 Assuming $\gamma$ is independent of $\lambda$ for simplicity, achieving $\E[(\sder{h_t}{\omega})^2] = \Theta(1)$ requires solving the differential equation $\gamma(\lambda)^2 \lambda'(\omega)^2 \E[(\sder{h_t}{\lambda})^2] = 1$.
 While deriving a universal optimal parametrization is again unrealistic due to dependency on the input distribution, reparametrization definitely helps, as shown in Figure~\ref{fig:effect_param}.B.
-Figure~\ref{fig:1D-reparametrized} illustrates how it can affect the loss landscape.
+Figure~\ref{fig:1D-reparametrized} illustrates how it affects the loss landscape.